Reduced operator inference for nonlinear partial differential equations: Numerical examples

 \subsection{Lift \& Learn Operator Inference formulation}

 We now present the regularized operator inference problem used to learn a reduced model for prediction of the CVRC dynamics. \Cref{sssec: CVRC model param} describes the form of the model we learn. \Cref{sssec: reg op inf} describes the regularization strategy employed.
+For this problem, tuning of the regularization parameters is critical to the performance of the method, leading to similar results when the $L^2(\Omega)$ and Euclidean norms are used.
+The principal purpose of this example is to demonstrate the scalability of our method, so we present results solely for the $L^2(\Omega)$-norm approach that is the focus of this work.